 So what’s the best way to improve the lighting in your home office environment?

 Open the window shades and let some natural light into the room if possible.
-As long as the window is not facing directly into your webcam this will provide a natural, even lighting.
+As long as the window is not facing directly into your webcam, this will provide natural, even lighting.

 DON'T put a light source such as a lamp behind your webcam and body, this will create a silhouette around your body and make your face dark.